It's time to reinvent management. You can help.

 Humanocracy

-Blog by Jim Stikeleather on February 9, 2012
+Blog by Tim Leberecht on December 21, 2012

 Over the last decade, the Internet has had a profound impact on business.
 It has spawned a slew of new business models and has helped make operating models vastly more efficient.
 By contrast, the Web’s impact on management models has been relatively modest.